roles-ansible/ansible_role_gitea/README.md

   - Point ``gitea_customize_files_path`` to this directory. *(Default ``{{ gitea_custom_search }}/gitea_files/``)*

 ## Requirements
-This role uses the ``ansible.builtin`` amd ``community.general`` Ansible Collections.
-Ant to download the latest forgejo/gitea release, we use json_query.
-This requires ``jmespath`` to be available
+This role uses the ``ansible.builtin`` and ``community.general`` ansible Collections.
+To download the latest forgejo/gitea release we use json_query.
+This requires ``jmespath`` to be available.

-### Python Packages
+### Python packages
 + jmespath

 ### Galaxy Collections
 + community.general

-### Example Requirements Installation
+### Example requirements Installation
 ```
 ansible-galaxy install community.general
 pip3 install jmespath
 ```

-## Contributing
+## Contribute
-Don't hesitate to create a pull request, and when in doubt you can reach me on Mastodon [@l3d@chaos.social](https://chaos.social/@l3d).
+Don't hesitate to create a pull request, and if in doubt you can reach me at Mastodon [@l3d@chaos.social](https://chaos.social/@l3d).

-I'm happy to fix any issue that's been opened, or even better, review your pull requests :)
+I'll be happy to fix any issues you raise, or even better, review your pull requests :)

 ## Testing
-There are some tests that will validate linting.
-A good testing CI Pipeline that will work withe the used systemd commands is still needed.
+There are some tests that will validate the linting.
+A good test CI pipeline that works with the systemd commands used is still needed.

 | test status | Github Marketplace |
 | :---------  | :----------------  |